On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: Preliminaries

 In light of \cite[Theorem 4.6]{CETW}, it is natural to ask about the relation between the uniform McDuff property and stabilised uniform property $\Gamma$ (see \cite[Definition~2.5]{CEII}).
 We can at least provide an answer to this question if we assume a regularity condition at the level of the Cuntz semigroup.
+(It is conceivable that, although our proof uses these assumptions, the statement may actually hold in greater generality.)

-\begin{proposition} Let $A$ be a simple separable $\C$-algebra with $T(A)\neq \emptyset$.
+\begin{proposition} Let $A$ be a simple separable $\C$-algebra with $T^+(A)\neq \{0,\infty\}$.
 If $A$ is uniformly McDuff, then $A$ has stabilised uniform property $\Gamma$.
 The converse holds if $A$ is nuclear and has either stable rank one or $\mathrm{Cu}(A \otimes \Z) \cong \mathrm{Cu}(A)$. \end{proposition}

 \begin{proof} Suppose $A$ is uniformly McDuff.
 Then for any $n\in \N$ there is a tracially large order zero map $\varphi: M_n(\mathbb{C}) \to F_\omega(A)$.
 It follows that the map $x \mapsto \tau_a(\varphi(x))$ is a tracial functional on $M_n(\mathbb{C})$ for any $a \in A_+$ and $\tau \in T^+_\omega(A)$ with $\tau(a)<\infty$.
 If $\mathrm{tr}$ denotes the normalised trace on $M_n(\mathbb{C})$, then